jimishol/cholidean-harmony-structure/README.md

 love .

 **Notes:**
-- On macOS, only the **`null`** and **`fluidsynth`** backends are supported.
+- On macOS, `midiport` is supported.
 The `midiport` backend depends on ALSA and is Linux‑only.
 - The Fluidsynth backend requires `gstdbuf` (from GNU coreutils) to ensure real‑time note events are flushed immediately.
 Without it, you may experience delayed or batched note updates. `coreutils` provides `gstdbuf` for line‑buffered output.
 - FluidSynth requires a SoundFont to produce sound.

     On some Linux distributions, a default GM SoundFont is installed automatically with FluidSynth, so you don’t need to provide one.

     On macOS (and some Linux setups), no default SoundFont is bundled.
 If no system‑wide default SoundFont is available, place at least one .sf2 file inside the project (root or soundfonts/ is recommended).
 For files outside the root, add their relative path in src/constants.lua so the fluidsynth backend can find them.

 - CoreAudio is used automatically by FluidSynth for audio output, so no extra drivers are needed.